 I know from experience that some cyclists are assholes as I’ve encountered a few myself even recently.
 But I try not to be one myself.
 The same can be said for motorists.
 Some motorists are assholes.

 Oh those idiots!
-Get off the thing and drive!
+Get off your fucking phone and drive!
 I often ride at night and I’m very visible with my lights.
-The main problem with motorists these days are the stupidphone-addicted motorists who sit in their vehicles with every light on (except the interior light) at night engaged in their stupidphone addiction and oblivious to their surroundings.
+The main problem with motorists these days are the phone zombie-addicted motorists who sit in their vehicles with every light on (except the interior light) at night engaged in their phone zombie addiction and oblivious to their surroundings.
 I often see vehicles like that and I don’t know whether to ride by them and then have them pull out in front of me or onto me without looking, or to stop a few cars behind them for my safety.
 I usually stop and wait to see what the idiot just sitting there behind the wheel wasting battery energy is going to do.
 Often it appears they have no idea what they’re going to do.
-So usually, I get on the sidewalk and ride by and glance in the passenger window and I can see they’re absorbed on their stupidphone with (as I said) every possible light on the vehicle turned on, OR just as I’m riding by on the sidewalk they pull out and leave.
+So usually, I get on the sidewalk and ride by and glance in the passenger window and I can see they’re absorbed on their phone with (as I said) every possible light on the vehicle turned on, OR just as I’m riding by on the sidewalk they pull out and leave.
 Did they look in their mirror before they pulled out?
 Doubtful.
-That’s why I chose the sidewalk so I wouldn’t get hit while their mind is still glued to their stupidphone, or it’s still in their hand and they’re texting that ever-critical sex message.
+That’s why I chose the sidewalk so I wouldn’t get hit while their mind is still glued to their phone, or it’s still in their hand and they’re texting that ever-critical sex message.

 I found an article on another site about this topic and most of the comments are readable.
 You can check it out here as well as the other links below.
-Chau.—rosa barrio
+Chau.—el barrio rosa

 Cycling strong at 80

 “…only 10% of trips by US elderly are by walking or cycling, compared to 43% in Germany, 51% in Denmark, and 64% in the Netherlands.